-Electrodepositing system Taikisha's counter-flow circulation system (C-FLOW Electrodepositing Circulation System) for electrodepositing tanks has been introduced in many
+Electrodepositing system: Taikisha's counter-flow circulation system (C-FLOW Electrodepositing Circulation System) for electrodepositing tanks has been introduced in many lines.

-Electrodepositing Circulation System) for electrodepositing tanks has been introduced in many lines.
 Furthermore, its multi-stage washer systems offer a high paint recovery rate using ultra filter (UF) membranes or reverse osmosis (RO) membranes.

+Robot paint system

-VOIDU paint system Utilizing simulations with CAD, the design of a robot paint system seeks the most efficient painting procedure and determines the optimal required number and layout of robots.
-Furthermore, as its solution, Taikisha configures a system to meet each client's tailored needs with an ontimized choice for devices.
+Volument System Utilizing simulations with CAD, the design of a robot paint system seeks the most efficient painting procedure and determines the optimal required number and layout of robots.
+Furthermore, as its solution, Taikisha configures a system to meet each client's tailored needs with an optimized choice for devices.

-Aircraft and railway car painting Taikisha delivers automated aircraft painting systems aimed at enhancing productivity and quality, decreasing material requirements, and reducing hazardous work by applying know-how cultivated in the automotive painting business.
-Taikisha can accommodate a wide variety of diversified components and parts.
+Aircraft and railway car painting

+Anctat and animary can painting systems aimed at enhancing productivity and quality, decreasing material requirements, and reducing hazardous work by applying know-how cultivated in the automotive painting business.
+Taikisha can accommodate a wide variety of diversified components and parts components and parts